Protecting Patients and Providers

 Overview

 Ensuring the safety and privacy of patients and healthcare providers must be a priority for all states.
 However, with the rapid increase in pregnancy criminalization since the overturning of Roe v.
-Wade and relentless attacks on the transgender community, this is becoming more and more difficult.
+Wade, relentless attacks on the transgender community, and escalating breadth and depth of clinic violence, this is becoming more and more difficult.

 The digital footprint we all leave – from electronic health records and period-tracking apps to GPS tracking – requires states to enact laws ensuring both physical and digital protections for patients and healthcare providers.